anushreemenon/fa18-202-mavericks/sharwari-phadnis-journal.md

 Week 1: (11/4 to 11/10)
 What tasks did I work on / complete?
 - Browsed through various games available on the internet.
-- Finalized on the "crossy read" which is based on the similar concepts of the highway-crossing game
+- Finalized on the "crossy road" which is based on the similar concepts of the highway-crossing game
 - Identified the possible design patterns beyond the 12 design patterns that can be applied to these scenarios Started with implementing a basic proof of concept for changing terrains in Greenfoot.